hoehermann/purple-gowhatsapp/README.md

 * `fetch-history`
   If set to true (default: false), the history of conversations will be displayed.
 This feature is experimental.
 WhatsApp servers send the history once during the linking process.
 Messages will appear out-of-order.
 Files will be downloaded again.
 If used when linking for the first time (without prior population of the buddy list), it may add name-less contacts to the buddy list.

+* `discard-old-messages`
+  If set to true (default: false), messages older than the connection will be discarded.
+  Note: This is implemented without time-zone information.
+This might not work as expected when chatting with someone in a different time-zone.

 * `inline-images`
   If set to true (default), images will automatically be downloaded and embedded in the conversation window.